oktadev/okta-blog/_source/_posts/2021-12-21-game-security-pax.md

 type: awareness
 ---

-What We Learned About Game Security at PAX West 2021

 When it comes to security, there seems to be a disconnect in gaming.
 Where other industries have embraced an all-for-one and one-for-all approach to combatting security threats, most gaming and entertainment companies seem largely happy to go it alone.

 This isn’t just conjecture.
 At Okta, we were curious about how developers and gaming companies approached security, so this past autumn we decided to take advantage of the return of PAX West, Penny Arcade’s iconic gaming conference and game culture exposition.